ctb116/ProjectFi-AngularSite/README.md

 ###### 2) top-navbar: scroll position alters the class value but the transition is too jarring. (maybe try Angular animations?)

+Next steps: create routes for each page (each a component)
+            created child components for visual features (just the formatting) send formatting up to parents app parent sends formating down to page components create instances of components in the parent app and send back to page components - in page component only use needed instance

 Components - Homepage:

 _NavBar Component Specs:</br>